sherwin-ad/my_tutorials/gcp/cloud_devops_engineer/Professional-Cloud-DevOps-Engineer-Certification-Learning-Path.md

 - **Uptime check**

 This answer is correct.
 Availability is the percentage of time a system is running and able to process requests.
 Monitoring this metric will enable the derivation of the SLO metric.

+# III.
+Logging, Monitoring and Observability in Google Cloud